timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

 ### Push your Docker Image to the Cloud

-Now we need to push our container to a registry, so we’ll use DockerHub for this tutorial.
+Now we need to push our container to a **_registry_**.
+A container registry is library is a library of docker images.
+Docker hosts a free registry called [DockerHub](https://hub.docker.com), that’s the one we’ll be pushing our container to.

 If you’re running Docker for Mac, make sure you’re logged into your Docker account and that Docker is running on your machine.
 You can do that by clicking the Docker icon at the top of your screen.
 You should see a green light to verify that it’s running.